 sudo -u postgres psql

+The command prints the output in a new window.
 The resulting output provides the full version and system information for the PostgreSQL server.

 The result displays the current value for server_version.

 Psql functions as a front-end terminal for PostgreSQL.
 It's used to issue queries and display the provided results.